chiragjagani/Amazon_Clone/README.md

 - Amazon for the original design inspiration
 - Icons from [FontAwesome](https://fontawesome.com/)

+## Contributions

+Contributions are welcome!
+If you have ideas for improvements or new features, please open an issue or submit a pull request.

 Feel free to use this project for learning and exploration.
 Happy coding!